-RURAL – Jersey Country Life is issued five times a year and can be delivered to your address in Jersey or posted overseas.
+RURAL – Jersey Country Life is issued four times a year and can be delivered to your address in Jersey or posted overseas.
 It is also available on our website on the form of a 'virtual magazine' - please click on 'past issues'.

 Both magazine and website are ‘community and cultural’ publications.